seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

     - **Sharing circle** (also known as **Heart sharing circle** or **circle of words)** : People sitting in a circle and sharing, one at a time, how they are feeling.
 - **Integrative & Holistic Therapies**
     - **Integrative Psychotherapy** : Combines techniques from multiple approaches.
+    - **Mindfulness-Based Stress Reduction (MBSR)** : Eight-week secular programme created by Jon Kabat-Zinn at the University of Massachusetts, teaching body scan, sitting meditation, and gentle yoga to reduce stress, chronic pain, and anxiety.
+It is the clinical template from which most modern mindfulness courses derive.
     - **Mindfulness-Based Cognitive Therapy (MBCT)** : Blends CBT with mindfulness to prevent depression relapse.
     - **Transpersonal Therapy (Carl Jung)** : Incorporates spiritual and transcendent aspects of human experience.
 - **Family & Relationship Therapies**